ArthurClemens/polythene/packages/tests-render-html/README.md

 # Polythene simple HTML test

-This test loads a HTML page with a static `polythene-mithril.js` file.
+This test loads a HTML page with a static `polythene-mithril-standalone.js` file.
 The HTML page contains all app JS.

 ## Scripts

-* `update` - copies the latest `polythene-mithril.js` file
+* `update` - generates and copies the latest `polythene-mithril-standalone.js` file
-* `dev` - starts a web server on port 3000
+* `dev` - starts a web server on port 3200